February 2019 marks the 10 Year Anniversary of the 2009 Victorian Bushfires which was one of the most significant disasters Victoria has experienced.

 - expanded mental health and psychological support services

-The State Commemoration event will complement community commemorations being held throughout January and February.
+A State Commemoration event was held on Monday 4 February 2019 at the Royal Exhibition Building.
+The event complemented community commemorations held throughout January and February.

-This event will provide an opportunity for people to gather in a central location to remember and reflect on the anniversary.
+This event was an opportunity for people to gather in a central location to remember and reflect on the anniversary.

 Local community commemorations